Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Introduction

+Second, building on this pricing engine, we formulate a calibration approach based on distributional matching via the Wasserstein-1 distance, motivated by arguments in \cite[Section 3]{delise2021neural}.
+While Wasserstein-based objectives are well established in the broader literature on generative modeling and SDE-learning, to the best of our knowledge, they have not been systematically studied as calibration losses for the rBergomi model.
+In our setting, the calibration target is the maturity-wise risk-neutral distribution of the terminal underlying asset price.
+Through the Kantorovich-Rubinstein duality, the resulting objective can be interpreted as controlling pricing errors over all 1-Lipschitz payoffs rather than only over a finite set of quoted options.
+The emphasis here is not on a new optimal transport methodology, but on a computationally implementable adaptation of distributional calibration to the rBergomi setting.

+Finally, our numerical study is designed to assess whether this combination of an efficient simulation scheme and a Wasserstein-based objective improves the calibration performance within the rBergomi model, compared with conventional MSE-based fitting.
+We do not attempt to rank the rBergomi model against alternative stochastic models.
+Rather, we focus on comparisons of calibration objectives within the same model class, and examine parameter recovery, optimization behaviour, and generalization performance.

 The rest of the paper is organized as follows.
 Section \ref{sec: rBergomi simulation} details the mSOE simulation scheme and its theoretical foundations.
 Section \ref{sec: calibration} presents the complete calibration methodology.
 We illustrate in Section \ref{sec: experiment} the numerical performance of the mSOE method and the calibration scheme.
 Finally, Section \ref{sec: conclusion} concludes with directions for future research.
-The example code for the mSOE scheme and model calibration are available at the GitHub repository {\url{https://github.com/evergreen1002/Calibration-rBergomi-Wasserstein-1}}.
+Example code for the mSOE scheme and the calibration procedure is available in the GitHub repository {\url{https://github.com/evergreen1002/Calibration-rBergomi-Wasserstein-1}}.